RESUME FOR INTERNSHIP: 998 Samples + 15 Templates + Writing Guide

 Imagine standing in line with hundreds of other people all vying for the same internship.
-And, when it’s finally your turn to sell yourself, the first thing the job recruiter says to you is, “You have six seconds.”
+When it’s finally your turn, the job recruiter says, “You have six seconds.”

-That may sound crazy but an eye-tracking resume study done by TheLadders found that’s how long a potential employer looks at each resume.
+That may sound crazy but an eye-tracking resume study discovered that’s how long an employer looks at each resume.

-You have to make an impression and make it quickly.
+You have to make an impression and you have to make it quickly.

-Something has to make your resume stand out.
-We’re here to help.
+We’re here to help make your resume stand out.

-Here are the key aspects of your internship resume that we’ll guide you on:
+Here are the key aspects of your internship resume we’ll guide you on:

 - How to Write an Objective (and whether you need one!)